How to Apply | Clinical Psychology PsyD

-*Please note that GRE Waiver will be assessed on a case by case basis.
-If the Admissions Committee finds a Master's degree insufficient of fulfilling the GRE requirement, invitation to interview and/or Admission may be contingent on completion of the GRE.
+*Please note that the GRE waiver request will be assessed on a case by case basis.
+If the Admissions Committee finds a master's degree insufficient for fulfilling the GRE requirement, an invitation to interview and/or Admission may be contingent on completion of the GRE.

 - Introduction to Psychology